 Buying Nutritional Supplements - What You Need to Know

-The clinical experience of naturopathic physicians has shown that you'll get healthier if you buy the highest quality dietary supplements.
+The clinical experience of naturopathic doctors has shown that you'll get healthier if you buy the highest quality dietary supplements.
 There are no standards for quality, so buy wisely.
 Use the quality guidelines listed below.

 The primary requirement for any supplement is that it actually works.
 In order to be clinically effective, it must be of the highest possible quality.
 However, quality varies widely because there are no quality standards in the industry.
 So you can't rely only on the label.